 Laura graduated from Michigan State University where she studied English, History, and Education.
 For the past 15 years, her passion for sports as a vehicle for empowerment has led her to work with girls and young women in athletics.
 She has experience directing residential camps and coaching multiple sports at the middle school, high school, and club level.
 Before moving to California, Laura worked at an organization in Detroit, M.I. serving girls and supporting families to make positive choices.
 There she facilitated workshops in poetry, leadership, conflict resolution, relationships, performance, and many other topics that help foster self-esteem and community building.
 Most recently she spent five years working to empower athletes of all abilities as the Vice President of Regional Sports for Special Olympics Northern California.

 Monika holds a B.A. in Architecture from U.C.
 Berkeley.
 She discovered a creative outlet as a floral designer and worked in this field for several years before joining JMSG as a founding staff member.
 While at JMSG, she has worn many hats including: Administrative Assistant, Registrar, and unofficial School Nurse.
-She currently manages all communications and publications and brings her gift of design to many facets of the School.
+She currently manages all school communications and brings her gift of design to many facets of the School.
 When she's not in front of her computer, Monika might be found capturing school moments on film, managing events for the JMSG community, or taking a break on the beautiful Mills campus with her two (dog) office mates.

 Jess is passionate about the transformational power of girls education, and she brings a perspective shaped by her own experience of attending an all girls' school from 7th-12th grade at The Marlborough School in Los Angeles.
 She received her B.A. from Brown University where she studied English, lived abroad in India, and completed a teacher education program.
 Prior to coming to JMSG, Jess taught seventh and eighth grade English at Dwight-Englewood School in New Jersey and worked for a wilderness therapy program for at-risk youth in Connecticut during her summers.
 While at JMSG, in addition to serving as an advisor every year, Jess has taught 8th grade English, GO GIRL, Drama, SEL, Test Prep, PE (Quidminton: Quidditch-Badminton), and 7th grade Creative Expression.
 Every few years, Jess commits to learning something new and challenging, in part so that she can remain connected to the experiences of being a student.
 Most recently, she took Chemistry at Laney College, and currently she can be found floundering through swim lessons every Monday at the Mills College pool.